jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         the technique is appropriate.
 Electric brushes may work better than manual ones in people with limited dexterity, arthritis, degenerative or mental diseases that compromising motor skills.</p>\n"
-    - question: How often should I visit the dentist?
+    - question: How often should I visit the Dentist?
       answer: "<p>Normally recommended once a year.
 Fortunately, the process of caries and tartar development is relatively slow if reasonable oral hygiene is practiced, so a check every 12 months will be adequate to prevent diseases, detect and